Abelkrijgtalles/mojang-maps-wiki/index.md

 I started Mojang Maps as a weird idea that had a high change I wouldn't make it.
 I heard about things like [Dijkstra's Algorithm].
 It was just this weird idea that was stuck in my head.
 At the time I had done here and there some [Spigot]/Bukkit work, but never really worked on a project.

 It started with me just finding a way to store locations and implementing [Dijkstra's Algorithm] with [this video] ([commit febb798]).
-After that I started adding roads and asked [ChatGPTS] how to turn a list of directions to one direction to one point ([version 1.0]).
+After that I started adding roads and asked [ChatGPT] how to turn a list of directions to one direction to one point ([version 1.0]).
 Added a language system and showed on which road you were ([version 1.1] and [version 1.3]).

 I'm currently working on a GUI, to make Mojang Maps more accessible.